build-on-aws/content/tutorials/tutorials/manage-multiple-aws-accounts-terraform-github-actions/index.md

               })
 ```

-We are now ready for the first run of our pipeline on `main`.
+We're now ready for the first run of our pipeline on `main`.
 Commit the files, and push the changes to GitHub.
 Head over to `https://github.com/<name>/<repo-name>/actions`, and confirm the job was successful - output should be similar to the image below:

 ![Screenshot of GitHub Actions showing a successful run of the jobs called "Terraform-PR-Check"](./images/github_action_first_run.png "Successful first GitHub Actions run")

-We are now ready to create our environment accounts, set them up to use GitHub Actions, and create our users along with IAM policies defining their access to the `dev`, `test`, and `prod` accounts.
+We're now ready to create our environment accounts, set them up to use GitHub Actions, and create our users along with IAM policies defining their access to the `dev`, `test`, and `prod` accounts.

 ### Creating environment accounts

-Now that the base pipeline is in place, it is time to start using it.
+Now that the base pipeline is in place, it's time to start using it.
 Create a new local branch using `git checkout -b add-environment-accounts`.
 We will be setting up three additional AWS accounts for `dev`, `test`, and `prod` using Terraform, and AWS Organizations.
 We will create a number of different files:

-`variables.tf` - used to define variables used for the infrastructure we are creating - we group them into a single file to make it easier to manage.
+`variables.tf` - used to define variables used for the infrastructure we're creating - we group them into a single file to make it easier to manage.
 Using the `+` in an email address allows you to create a unique value to register an AWS account without needing to set up multiple email accounts / mailing lists.
 This a requirement as the email you register an account with needs to be unique.
 The mails for the below will be sent to `my-email@example.com`, with the `+dev|test|prod` parts appended and viewable in the `TO` field.
 We also specify the IAM role name that will be used when creating the environment accounts to allow assuming roles inside them as users in the main account.

 ```bash
 variable "iam_account_role_name" {